Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: The Free Rider Effect

-That is, irreversibility of the public good contributions does not influence the degree of free-riding. \end{cor} In conclusion, we have shown that in our model, for a symmetric economy with Cobb-Douglas utilities, the degree of underprovision of the public good due to free-riding does not depend on irreversibility of the public good contributions or the level of uncertainty, when the latter is given by an exogenous one-dimensional Brownian motion.
-This interesting conclusion shelds new light on the old economic problem of public good contribution showing that irreversibility and uncertainty not necessarily mitigate the degree of free riding.
+That is, irreversibility of the public good contributions does not influence the degree of free-riding. \end{cor}

+In conclusion, we have shown that in our model, for a symmetric economy with Cobb-Douglas utilities, the degree of underprovision of the public good due to free-riding does not depend on irreversibility of the public good contributions or the level of uncertainty, when the latter is given by an exogenous one-dimensional Brownian motion.
+This interesting conclusion sheds new light on the old economic problem of public good contribution showing that irreversibility and uncertainty not necessarily mitigate the degree of free riding.